-Any time a customer attempts to make a payment, the transaction needs to be authorized, meaning their bank confirms that the customer has enough funds in their account or that the payment isn’t suspected as being fraudulent.
+Any time a customer attempts to make a payment, the transaction needs to be authorized, meaning their bank confirms that the customer has enough funds in their account or that the payment isn’t suspected of being fraudulent.

 Below, we explain how to improve authorization rates, why authorization rates are important for merchants to track, and how they relate to payment declines.